swoeste/infinitum-svn-search/README.md

     # The address of the svn repository which should be indexed.
     # For example: https://svn-search.googlecode.com/svn/
     svn.index.repository =

+    # The username and password for an authenticated access to the svn repository.
+    #svn.index.username =
+    #svn.index.password =

+    # The size of the chunks the revisions should be fetched.
+    #svn.index.batchSize = 5000

+    # Files to be excluded by multiple regular expressions based on they're name.
+    svn.index.excludeFiles.0 = .*.exe

+    # Alternatively:
+    # Files to be excluded by multiple regular expressions based on they're path (full qualified name).
+    # You can also filter file by name using this exclude mechanism it is just a little bit slower than
+    # using the above configuration in case u just want to filter by file name (or file extension).
+    #svn.index.excludePaths.0 =

 Something like ...
 ------------------